lando/lando/docs/contrib/vision.md

 #### 6. Documentation

-Great documentation and examples are often the things that make an open source project succesful.
+Great documentation and examples are often the things that make an open source project successful.
 We care about having extensive, well written and intuitively organized documentation.

 #### 7. Project Management